ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   [A]_{t0} = [B]_{t0} = 0.01 \textrm{ molecule/µm}^3

-as well as diffusion coefficent of
+as well as a diffusion coefficient of

 .. math::